anilmainali/My-First-Repo/Resources.md

 ## Self Development
 Give up these things to get success in your goal

-1. Give Up On The Unhealthy Lifestyle
+1. Give Up On The Unhealthy Lifestyle.
+- Sleep Well
+- Eat Healthy
+- Exercise

 2. Give Up The Short-term Mindset
 3. Give Up On Playing Small
 4. Give Up Your Excuses